VITALIoTOrg/vitaliot/vital-core-security-adapter/USAGE.md

 The module exposes a set of GET and POST HTTP endpoints which can be used to interact with the security system of VITAL.
 This file describes how the requests must be constructed and the format of the responses in case of success.
-In case of failure an error HTTP code is returned with a JSON body describing, where possible, the problem.
+In case of failure a HTTP error code is returned with a JSON body describing, where possible, the problem.
 An example of error response is the
 following: